San Basilio de Palenque: History

-They tried to free all enslaved Africans arriving at Cartagena and were quite successful.
+Over the years, Palenque people tried to free all enslaved Africans arriving at Cartagena and were quite successful.
 Therefore, the Spanish Crown issued a Royal Decree (1691), guaranteeing freedom to the Palenque de San Basilio Africans if they stopped welcoming new escapees.
 But runaways continued to escape to freedom in San Basilio.
-In 1696, the colonial authorities subdued another rebellion there, and between 1713-7.
-Eventually, the Spanish agreed to peace terms with the palenque of San Basilio, and in 1772, this community of maroons was included within the Mahates district, as long they no longer accepted any further runaways.
+In 1696, the colonial authorities subdued another rebellion there, and between 1713–7.
+In 1713, after a prolonged period of fighting and fierce resistance from the Palenquero community, Bishop Antonio María Casiani signed an Entente Cordiale, a document that granted the community of runaway slaves the right to their land on the condition that they would not accept any new maroons.
+Palenqueros eventually refused to honour this agreement.
+In 1772, this community of maroons was included within the Mahates district, as long they no longer accepted any further runaways.